hashicorp/consul/website/source/docs/agent/http.html.markdown

 ### /v1/agent/check/pass/\<checkId\>

 This endpoint is used with a check that is of the [TTL type](/docs/agent/checks.html).
-When this endpoint is accessed, the status of the check is set to "passing", and the TTL clock is reset.
+When this endpoint is accessed via a GET, the status of the check is set to "passing", and the TTL clock is reset.

+The optional "?node=" query parameter can be used to associate output with the status of the check.
+This should be human readable for operators.

 The return code is 200 on success.

 ### /v1/agent/check/warn/\<checkId\>

 This endpoint is used with a check that is of the [TTL type](/docs/agent/checks.html).
-When this endpoint is accessed, the status of the check is set to "warning", and the TTL clock is reset.
+When this endpoint is accessed via a GET, the status of the check is set to "warning", and the TTL clock is reset.

+The optional "?node=" query parameter can be used to associate output with the status of the check.
+This should be human readable for operators.

 The return code is 200 on success.

 ### /v1/agent/check/fail/\<checkId\>

 This endpoint is used with a check that is of the [TTL type](/docs/agent/checks.html).
-When this endpoint is accessed, the status of the check is set to "critical", and the TTL clock is reset.
+When this endpoint is accessed via a GET, the status of the check is set to "critical", and the TTL clock is reset.

+The optional "?node=" query parameter can be used to associate output with the status of the check.
+This should be human readable for operators.

 The return code is 200 on success.